mantidproject/mantid/docs/source/algorithms/CorelliPowderCalibrationCreate-v1.rst

                                    ComponentMaxTranslation=0.02,
                                    ComponentMaxRotation=3.0)

-A set of output workspaces are created, including the adjustment diagnostics.
+A set of output workspaces are created, including the adjustment diagnostic workspaces.

 .. image:: ../images/CorelliPowderCalibrationCreate_1.png
     :align: center
-    :width: 635
+    :width: 800
-    :alt: original layout of CORELLI instrument
+    :alt: output workspaces

-All workspaces are prefixed by ``LaB6_``, which is the value we set for option ``OutputWorkspacesPrefix`` when we invoked the algorihtm.
+All workspaces are prefixed by ``LaB6_``, which is the value we set for option ``OutputWorkspacesPrefix`` when we invoked the algorithm.
 A description of the output workspaces follows:

 Workspace ``LaB6_adjustments`` is the main result, a table containing adjustments for different instrument components.
 In our example, we have adjusted the moderator and banks 42 and 87.